 Speakers also refer to out-groups using supernatural terms.
 Unlike forms of dehumanization which make targets seem lesser or weak, supernatural dehumanization makes them seem stronger than humans and threatening to them.
 For example, during World War II, Japanese propaganda portrayed American and British leaders as “demons,” “evil spirits,” and “monsters” (Smith, 2011, p.
 22).
 U.S. war propaganda posters similarly demonized Japanese and German people (Brcak and Pavia, 1994, p.
 682; Lane, 2014, pp. 49-53).
-And in the decades following the United States’ Civil War and the emancipation of slaves in the country, newspapers covered lynchings of black people by white supremacists by describing the victims as “inhuman” or “unnatural” monsters who terrorized white communities (Smith, 2018).
+And in the decades following the United States’ Civil War and the emancipation of slaves in the country, newspapers covering lynchings of black people by white supremacists described the victims as “inhuman” or “unnatural” monsters who terrorized white communities (Smith, 2018).

 Accusation in a Mirror

 The term comes from an anonymous manual for propaganda and recruitment found in Butare, Rwanda after the 1994 genocide.
 The document advises attributing to one’s enemies the very acts of violence the speaker hopes to commit against them.
 “In this way,” the author writes, “the party which is using terror will accuse the enemy of using terror” (Des Forges 1999, p.
 66).

-To predict violence from another group is especially powerful (whether the threat is real, false, or exaggerated) since it makes violence against that group seem defensive and necessary.
+To predict violence by another group is especially powerful (whether the threat is real, false, or exaggerated) since it makes violence against that group seem defensive and necessary.
 In this sense, accusation in a mirror is a collective analogue of the defense to homicide that is available in virtually all legal systems: self-defense.
 To believe that you, your family, your group, or even your culture faces an existential threat from another group makes violence to fend off that threat seem not only acceptable (as dehumanization does), but necessary.

-One of the Rwandan propagandists who famously used this technique is Léon Mugesera, whom Canada deported after the Canadian Supreme Court found sufficient “reasonable grounds to believe” that he had committed incitement to genocide, based on a speech he gave in Rwanda in November 1992 (17 months before the genocide began) in which he told his Hutu audience that they were in mortal danger.
+One of the Rwandan propagandists who famously used this technique is Léon Mugesera, who Canada deported after the Canadian Supreme Court found sufficient “reasonable grounds to believe” that he had committed incitement to genocide, based on a speech he gave in Rwanda in November 1992 (17 months before the genocide began) in which he told his Hutu audience that they were in mortal danger.
 For instance, he said a Hutu man had been summarily shot by armed men – Tutsi, his audience was meant to understand.
 Then he predicted much worse: “they only want to exterminate us: they have no other aim.”
 (Mugesera v.
 Canada, 2005; Straus, n.d.).
 Mugesera was later convicted of genocide crimes in Rwanda based on his public speech before the genocide and sentenced to life in prison.

-The technique of AiM was hardly invented by Hutu extremists: it is one of the most common hallmarks of Dangerous Speech.
+The technique of accusation in a mirror was hardly invented by Hutu extremists: it is one of the most common hallmarks of dangerous speech.
 In Nazi Germany, for example, anti-Semitic propaganda repeatedly and relentlessly accused Jewish people of hatching a Mordplot (murderous plan) to eliminate all non-Jews (Streicher, 1934, p.
 1).
 This assertion was especially preposterous since the Jews had no military or guerrilla force at all, yet it was apparently convincing.

 For example, Nazi SS Reichsführer Heinrich Himmler told senior officers in 1943 that “we had the moral right … to wipe out [the Jewish people] bent on wiping us out” (Leader Maynard, 2015, p.
 203).
-And General Ratko Mladić, who became known as the “Butcher of Bosnia” for directing killings including the massacre of more than 8,000 Bosnian Muslim men and boys at Srebrenica in 1995 (Osborne, 2017), had earlier claimed that Muslims, Germans, and Croatians were planning for “the complete annihilation of the Serbian people” (Kiernan, 2009, p.
+And General Ratko Mladić, who became known as the “Butcher of Bosnia” for directing killings including the massacre of more than 8,000 Bosnian Muslim men and boys at Srebrenica in 1995 (Osborne, 2017), earlier claimed that Muslims, Germans, and Croatians were planning for “the complete annihilation of the Serbian people” (Kiernan, 2009, p.
 591).

 Threat to Group Integrity or Purity

-Another rhetorical technique, or hallmark of Dangerous Speech, is to assert that members of another group can cause irreparable damage to the integrity or purity of one’s own group.
+Another rhetorical technique, or hallmark, of dangerous speech, is to assert that members of another group can cause irreparable damage to the integrity or purity of one’s own group.
 A 1931 German cartoon from Julius Streicher’s Nazi newspaper Der Stürmer shows an apple sliced open with a knife marked with a swastika.
 Inside the apple is a worm that has a stereotypically Jewish face.
 The caption reads “Wo etwas faul ist, ist der Jude die Ursache” (“Where something is rotten, the Jew is the cause”) (Bytwerk, n.d.).

-By portraying members of the target group as a threat to the audience group, this type of message reinforces fear.
+By portraying members of the target group as a threat to an audience group, this type of message reinforces fear.
 Moreover, these messages indirectly (and sometimes directly) instruct people to rid their group of the supposed contaminant, to preserve the health of their own group.
 Notably, this hallmark need not include any prediction of physical violence.
-A culture, group identity, or political project may be threatened instead (Chirot and McCauley, 2010, p.
+Dangerous speech may instead assert a threat to a culture, group identity, or political project (Chirot and McCauley, 2010, p.
 62).

-While such messages may not invoke fears of bodily harm, they appeal to powerful emotional connections that connect people to their identity groups and belief systems.
-Norwegian mass murderer Anders Breivik, who killed 77 people in July 2011, was motivated by what he called a European “cultural suicide” brought upon by the influences of multiculturalism, Islam, and “cultural Marxism”(Berwick, 2011, p.
+While such messages may not threaten bodily harm, they appeal to powerful emotional connections between people and their identity groups and belief systems.
+Norwegian mass murderer Anders Breivik, who killed 77 people in July 2011, claimed to be trying to prevent what he called a European “cultural suicide” brought upon by the influences of multiculturalism, Islam, and “cultural Marxism”(Berwick, 2011, p.
 12).
-In his manifesto (written under the pseudonym Anders Berwick), Breivik wrote that “the fate of European civilization” depends on men like him resisting these influences (Berwick, 2011, p.
+In his manifesto (written under the pseudonym Anders Berwick), Breivik wrote that “the fate of European civilization” depends on men like him resisting such influences (Berwick, 2011, p.
 38).

-Assertion of Attack Against Women and Girls
+Assertion of Attack Against Women and Girls, or Children

 Related to the previous hallmark is the suggestion that women or girls of the in-group have been or will be threatened, harassed, or defiled by members of an out-group.
 In many cases, the purity of women symbolizes the purity, identity, or way of life of the group itself.

-This hallmark is very common in Dangerous Speech around the world and throughout history, likely because it is difficult to ignore a warning of violence against members of a group who are traditionally viewed as vulnerable and needing protection.
+This hallmark is very common in dangerous speech around the world and throughout history, likely because it is difficult to ignore a warning of violence against members of a group who are traditionally viewed as vulnerable and needing protection.
 For most societies, this includes children (especially girls) and women; almost universally, men are instructed to protect women and children at all costs, up to and including killing an attacker.